X

 MQ-4C Triton

-The platform can operate at altitudes of over 50,000 feet (15,240 meters), avoiding the Arctic winds that impact range and speed, unlike medium-altitude aircraft that operate at 10,000-30,000 feet (3,048-9,144 meters).
+The platform can operate at altitudes of over 50,000 feet (15,240 meters), avoiding the Arctic winds that impact range and speed, unlike medium-altitude aircraft that operate at 10,000 to 30,000 feet (3,048 to 9,144 meters).

-It is equipped with de-icing and anti-icing capabilities to deal with extreme arctic conditions and has endurance of over 24 hours.
+It is equipped with de-icing and anti-icing capabilities to deal with extreme arctic conditions and has an endurance of over 24 hours.

 The Triton has incorporated several elements of the RQ-4 Global Hawk, with missions including maritime patrol, signals intelligence, and search and rescue.

-The aircraft is being upgraded for future missions, including with artificial intelligence and machine learning such as Wideband Tactical Targeting Network Technology, enhanced radar identification modes, protected satellite communications, M-Code and counter-electronic attack.
+The aircraft is being upgraded for future missions, including with artificial intelligence and machine learning such as Wideband Tactical Targeting Network Technology, enhanced radar identification modes, protected satellite communications, M-Code, and counter-electronic attack.

 By 2027, the aircraft is expected to perform without GPS and satellite communications.